obnoxious-hippopotamus/similar-service/README.md

 # Amazon Prime Video Clone

 Microservice that reproduces the video carousel portion of an Amazon Prime Video landing page.
 Made as close an imitatiion to the amazon website as possible.
 One of 3 microservices that make up a single web page.
+You can see a deployed version of the app here: http://hubbsy-amazon-clone.herokuapp.com

 ## Getting Started